 Students must apply via sa.wustl.edu by October 18 and be selected for the course in order to participate.
-The course fee for the global courses is \$1000, which covers airfare. accommodations, in-country travel and some meals.
+The course fee for the global courses is \$1000, which covers airfare, accommodations, in-country travel and some meals.
 Colombia's decades of conflict have led to one of the world's largest contexts of internal displacement in known history.
 UNHCR (2018) figures show that Colombia is currently home to 5,761,000 internally displaced persons (IDPs).
 The government and the Revolutionary Armed Forces of Colombia (FARC) signed a peace agreement in 2016; however, violence persists between remaining armed groups.
 Further, due to the humanitarian crisis in Venezuela, 1.2 million Venezuelan migrants and refugees have recently crossed the border into Colombia.
 Although the government of Colombia has extended extraordinary support to Venezuelans, conditions remain dire for many.
 This course is grounded in the Global Classroom concept of "distributed learning" that mobilizes the power of a diverse set of learners to collectively explore the multifaceted challenges associated with organized efforts to protect children and promote their wellbeing in humanitarian settings.
 It will emphasize global standards and best practices; the value of local, culturally grounded voices/ experiences; collaborative workspaces and dialogues; and locally informed investigations and assignments.
 The course format will include classroom lectures, discussion seminars, site visits, and data collection in Colombia.
 The field-based portion will take place in June 2020 over approximately 10 days in collaboration with the School of Government at Universitas Los Andes.
-There will also be a two to three-day site visit outside of Bogota, likely to Cucuta, a refugee-receiving area.
-Credit 3 units.
+There will also be a two to threeday site visit outside of Bogota, likely to Cucuta, a refugee-receiving area.

-S55 MPH 5351 TPS: Poverty, Law, and the Health of Communities for weeks at a time.
+S55 MPH 5351 TPS: Poverty, Law, and the Health of Communities

+In today's legal system, many low-income citizens are often fined or jailed simply for being poor.
+A disproportionate number are also people of color.
+They are arrested for minor traffic violations, or stopped-andfrisked based on how they are walking, or where they are resting, sitting or sleeping.
+If they can't pay exorbitant amounts for tickets or citations, they are often jailed, sometimes for weeks at a time.
 Ultimately, their physical and mental health is negatively impacted, causing them to experience unfavorable health disparities, as compared to high-income individuals.
 This course will help students understand these disparities from a transdisciplinary perspective, combining legal, public health, medical, and social problem-solving skills and analytic methods.
 Students who anticipate working with individuals or communities in poverty will benefit from the course's framework that considers the impact of criminalization and mental scarcity on both health behavior and access to care.
 As part of their course work, students will do one short-term research assignment with a local community agency to determine whether low-income individuals have suffered health impacts as a result of their interactions with law enforcement.
+Credit 3 units.